tcsteamb/TCS-Hackathon2023/Test-Runner/readme.md

 ## Project structure

-- .github -> yml file to execute the tests in GitHub Actions
 - src -> Contains all the features & Typescript code
 - test-results -> Contains all the reports related file